OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 We'll start with an explanation of some of the basic concepts in Ogre.
 Don't worry, this first tutorial has a little more explanation than the rest, but that changes very quickly once you get to the later tutorials.
 We will be building plenty of things.
 We just have to lay a little groundwork first, so you have somewhere to stand.

-The full source for this tutorial is here: @ref basictutorial1fullsource
+The full source for this tutorial (BasicTutorial1.cpp, BasicTutorial1.hpp) can be found in samples directory Samples/Tutorials.

 @note  Any problems you encounter during working with this tutorial should be posted in the [Help Forum](http://www.ogre3d.org/forums/viewforum.php?f=2).